zaichaopan/webpack-walkthrough/readme.md

 By this way, we can have multiple entries.
 One is our own js file; the other is for the libs we are using like JQuery.
 We will talk about why we need multiple entries in the code split section.

-### Output property
+#### output

 We have defined the entry of our app.
-Since webpack's main job is merge individual files into a big bundle file.
-We need to tell webpack where to store the output and what the name of the output is.
+Since webpack's main job is merge individual files into a big file.
+We need to tell webpack where to store the output and what the name of the output is ( (we often call it bundle.js)).
 So we need to define the output property in the configuration object.

 ```javascript
 // webpack.config.js